TABISHCODING/Daily-LeetCode-Practice-Notes/1)Python_Fundamentals/project interview.md

 ResumeDoctor.AI is designed as a full end-to-end AI system that compares a resume with a job description and generates a structured match analysis using Gemini AI.
 The architecture follows a clear modular pipeline: **Frontend → Flask Backend → extractor.py → ai_client.py → db.py → Frontend UI**.

 Everything begins at the **frontend**, where the user uploads their resume (PDF or DOCX) and pastes the job description.
-As soon as they click *Analyze*, the frontend packages both inputs into a **FormData (multipart/form-data)** request and sends it to the backend API `/analyze`.
+As soon as they click *Analyze* button, the frontend packages both inputs into a **FormData (multipart/form-data)** request and sends it to the backend API `/analyze`.

 Once the request reaches the **Flask backend**, the system reads the resume file through `request.files` and the JD text using `request.form`.
 This layer also performs all validation — checking the file type, file size, and ensuring the JD is provided.
 Only valid requests move further into the pipeline.